Off the Radar at Manning Park

 Hike Manning Park

-Manning is filled with lots of natural characters, making wildlife and wildflower viewing a favourite pastime.
+Manning Park is filled with lots of natural characters, making wildlife and wildflower viewing a favourite pastime.
 Come in June for the annual Bird Blitz and see how many species you can identify.
 The abundant blueberries and huckleberries growing around Big Burn attract black bears like bees to honey.
 Bring a camera and your bear spray.
-Most of all, keep your distance.
+And keep your distance.

 You’re likely to hear the call of the red-tail hawk when hiking to Strawberry Flats for its annual bloom of mountain wildflowers.
-Stop to listen and discover what else lurks in trees.
+Stop to listen and discover what else is hidden in the trees.
 You may even catch sight of Columbian ground squirrels, marmot and beaver, who also call Manning Park home.

 Playing in the Snow